Nolan550/first-repo/README.md

 - In short, the JRE is for running Java applications.
 If you're only interested in running Java programs (not developing them), you only need the JRE.

 6. *Java Virtual Machine(JVM)*:
-is the part of the Java runtime enviroment that is responsible for executing Java bytecode.
+Is  the part of the Java runtime environment that is responsible for executing Java bytecode.

 7. *Package*:
-is the namespace for organizing classes and interfaces. eg. java.util, com.mycompany.app
+Is the namespace for organizing classes and interfaces. eg, java.util, com.mycompany.app

-8. *Library*
+8. *Library*:
-- Libray is the collection of pre-written code, functions, or classes that can be used in your project.
+- A library is a collection of pre-written code, functions, or classes that can be used in your project.
 - Libraries help developers by providing reusable code, thus saving time and effort.
 Eg.lava.io, Swing

 9. *Framework*
-- It is a set of tools, libraries, and best practices that provide a foundation for developers to build applications.Frameworks often follow certain architectural patterns (like MVC).
+- It is a set of tools, libraries, and best practices that provide a foundation for developers to build applications.
+Frameworks often follow certain architectural patterns (like MVC).
-- a framework is a pre-built collection of classes, libraries, tools, and conventins that provide a structured foundation to support the development of Java applications.
+- A framework is a pre-built collection of classes, libraries, tools, and conventions that provide a structured foundation to support the development of Java applications.
 - Examples: Spring, Hibernate